haondt/helios/README.md

   # helios

-A start page built with Python + HTMX.
+A start page built with Python, htmx and Hyperscript.

 <img src="./nighttab.jpg" width="350">